adcimon/cheatsheets/streaming/README.md

 ### RTSP

 [Real Time Streaming Protocol (RTSP)](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) is an application-level network protocol designed for multiplexing and packetizing multimedia transport streams.
 The transmission of streaming data itself is not a task of RTSP, most media servers use [RTP](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol) in conjunction with [RTCP](https://en.wikipedia.org/wiki/RTP_Control_Protocol) for media stream delivery.
 Clients of media servers issue commands such as play, record and pause, to facilitate real-time control of the media streaming.
 The well known TCP port for RTSP traffic is 554.
+The most common use case of RTSP is streaming using [IP cameras](https://en.wikipedia.org/wiki/IP_camera).

 ### RTMP